elemental

 This means:

-Configuring Additional Disks and Partitions
+Configuring Additional Disks

 This configuration is processed during the firstboot phase before the system becomes operational.